 School report card

 The Capuano Center regularly reports demographic and student progress data to the Massachusetts Department of Elementary and Secondary Education (DESE).
 This data is used to develop the annual No Child Left Behind progress report card for the Capuano.
-The most current Report Card for the Capuano Early Childhood Center can be found online.
+The 2018 school report card for the Capuano is available on the DESE.